 As you start using the service, though, you’ll notice that while there’s no minimum pricing, Amazon ElastiCache can be a costly service.
 It’s possible to move from less than ten dollars a month to paying thousands of dollars in just a few months.

 What’s more, uncovering just exactly where your cloud spend goes and why, can be nearly impossible.
-Your AWS bill tells you how much you spend on each service per month (like ElastiCache) but it doesn’t tell you how to those costs correlate to your business.
+Your AWS bill tells you how much you spend on each service per month (like ElastiCache) but it doesn’t tell you how those costs correlate to your business.

 That’s where a cloud cost intelligence platform, like CloudZero, can help.
 CloudZero maps cloud spend to products, features, dev teams, and more.
 The platform also automatically detects cost issues and alerts you before they run for days or weeks.